b-kaiser/flesnet/doc/TS_Source_Identifier.md

 Via the shared memory interface, the receivers can access the timeslice data in the computer's main memory without additional duplication or transmission.

-The `identifer` selects a shared memory interface on the node.
+The `identifier` selects a shared memory interface on the node.
 This has to match the `identifier` used by the Flesnet timeslice builder.

 The parameters allow for a more detailed specification of the requested timeslices.